xxm3/decoder-alpha/TESTING.md

 - After you authorize, you are redirected to /seamless page again.
 Now you can't see "Twitter Login" button anymore.
 - If you check users table in DB, you will be able to see that relevant twitterId is added for you

+### Seamless - Grouping cards that have same source server
+- go to /manageserver
+- create several seamless for same mint server with various expiration dates, twitter urls, images, etc.
+- go to /seamless
+- check if these created seamlesses are grouped into one card.
+Latest expiring seamless info is shown on this grouping card.
+On upper part, there is a label button that shows how many seamlesses are grouped into this card.
+- at bottom area, there is an "Expand" button, which shows popup of grouped seamless cards.
+In case you've already claimed whitelist in this mint server, the button gets grayed out, but still clickable.

 ### Configure bot packages

  - when you enable or disable on module in server module page under the section configure bot packages at that time only once system will send one web hook message.